Candidates should be able to properly maintain a Linux filesystem using system utilities. This objective includes manipulating standard filesystems.

 For the rest ext4 can be manipulated using all the same tools that are available for ext2/ext3 type of filesystems like badblocks, dumpe2fs, e2fsck and tune2fs.

-Btrfs is a new copy on write (CoW) filesystem for Linux aimed at implementing advanced features while focusing on fault tolerance, repair and easy administration.
+Btrfs (abbreviation for: BTree File System)is a new copy on write (CoW) filesystem for Linux aimed at implementing advanced features while focusing on fault tolerance, repair and easy administration.
 Jointly developed at Oracle, Red Hat, Fujitsu, Intel, SUSE, STRATO and many others, Btrfs is licensed under the GPL and open for contribution from anyone.
 Btrfs has several features characteristic of a storage device.
 It is designed to make the file system tolerant of errors, and to facilitate the detection and repair of errors when they occur.
 It uses checksums to ensure the validity of data and metadata, and maintains snapshots of the file system that can be used for backup or repair.
+The core datastructure used by btrfs is the B-Tree - hence the name.

 Btrfs is still under heavy development, but every effort is being made to keep the filesystem stable and fast.
 Because of the speed of development, you should run the latest kernel you can (either the latest release kernel from kernel.org, or the latest -rc kernel.